TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

             The IP, port and VNC display number for the TCP socket we're listening on for this VM.
 If VNC is enabled.

-      kill [-s SIGNAL|-SIGNAL] <uuid>

-        The kill command sends a signal to the init process of a given VM.
-Its behavior should be identical to running:

-        /usr/bin/kill [-s SIGNAL|-SIGNAL] PID

-        where PID is the PID of the init process of the zone (also available as 'pid' in VM objects returned by 'vmadm get').

-        The signal can be specified in one of the following forms:

-          <integer>:   a signal number (eg. vmadm kill -9 <uuid>)
-          <signal>:    a signal name w/ SIG-prefix (eg. vmadm kill -KILL <uuid>)
-          SIG<signal>: same as ^^ w/ SIG-prefix (eg. vmadm kill -SIGKILL <uuid>)

-        It is up to the init process itself to determine how to handle this signal.
-Note especially that many signals can be ignored.

-        Also note that only those signals supported by /usr/node/bin/node can be used here.
-To get a list of signals you can run:

-          /usr/node/bin/node -e "console.dir(process.binding('constants'));" \
-            | grep " SIG"

-        which will show both the SIG-name and signal number for the supported signals.

       list [-p] [-H] [-o field,...] [-s field,...] [field=value ...]